qpe-y9d37y/awx_linux-lifecycle/README.md

   - Use: configuration of work environment for Enterprise Linux servers
   - No variable needs to be declared for this playbook

+* `deb_update.yml`
+  - Use: check and apply available updates on Debian-like hosts
+  - Variables to declare in AWX:
+    - `deb_hosts`: Debian-like hosts on which to apply this playbook

 * `dns_add-entry.yml`
   - Use: add DNS entry to named
   - Variables to declare in AWX: